 Honey, recently rebranded to PayPal Honey after being acquired by PayPal in 2020, is a browser extension for Chrome that helps you to make use of the existing coupon websites out there rather than providing you with yet another database.

 Honey automates the process of finding coupons by automatically searching for the best coupon or promo code.
 It will also ensure that you never try to use another expired coupon again.

 This is perfect for those who like the idea of couponing but aren’t prepared to put in the extra time required, as well as those who have experienced couponers but want an additional check.

 The Krazy Coupon Lady was started by two real-life crazy coupon ladies called Heather Wheeler and Joanie Demer, who teamed up to teach the world about their extreme couponing ways.
 Their site is now a leading national money-saving website boasting to be the #1 app for saving money.

 The site features weekly deal matchups by stores, both printable and online coupons, and is updated daily.

 This is a great site for beginners due to the vast amount of resources.
 There’s also a ‘brags’ section full of community members boasting about how much money they’ve been able to save using the couponing tips recommended, which provides a healthy dose of fun and inspiration.

 RetailMeNot is another major online coupon site.
-Browse trending deals or search manually for one of many popular retailers, offer cashback or discount when purchasing gift cards, and there’s an Rxsaver option to save money at the pharmacy.
-It also features an online community for feedback and to submit coupons, has an app, and option to sign up for Hot Coupon newsletter.
+Browse trending deals or search manually for one of many popular retailers, offer cashback or discount when purchasing gift cards, and there’s a Rxsaver option to save money at the pharmacy.
+It also features an online community for feedback and to submit coupons, has an app, and the option to sign up for the Hot Coupon newsletter.

 Just like Coupons.com, Savings.com is an internet dinosaur – the domain was bought in 2003 for almost $2 million, making it one of the most expensive domains ever bought to this day.